19wh1a1281/II-IT-B-LAB/DS Lab/linear search with recursion/README.md

 ##AIM OF THE EXPERIMENT
-To perform LINEAR SEARCH on a given array using RECURSION.
+To perform LINEAR SEARCH on a given array using RECURSION.#include<stdio.h>
 DESCRIPTION:
 we use Linear search to find whether a number is present in an array. if its present,then at what location it occurs.